SUNET/cnaas-nms/docs/apiref/syncto.rst

    This should be a string with max 255 characters.
  - ticket_ref: Optionally reference a service ticket associated with this job.
    This should be a string with max 32 characters.
+ - confirm_mode: Optionally override the default commit confirm mode (see above) for this job.
+   Must be an integer 0, 1 or 2 if specified.

 If neither hostname or device_type is specified all devices that needs to be sycnhronized will be selected.